 In response to annual notifications, L. Estridge stated that School districts are required to provide annual notification to parents/guardians and staff about the pesticides expected to be applied during the upcoming school year per CA Education Code 17612 (a).
 School districts are also required to provide the opportunity for parents/ guardians and staff to register to receive notification of individual pesticide application throughout the year per CA Education Code 17612(a)(1-2).

 During the week of 9/5/2022, DPR’s School IPM Program staff assessed LAUSD’s compliance with HSA requirements of the law, attachment # 17.
 They found that LAUSD complied with the HSA and provided more information online than most school districts in California, LAUSD has identified an IPM Coordinator whose name and contact information are available on the district’s website.
 The assessment found that LAUSD’s Annual Notification, as required by the HSA, is available on the district’s website and Parents/ guardians/ staff can register for advanced notification of pesticide applications at their school on the district’s website.
 Under HSA/ “who needs HSA training?” on DPR’s website, the IPM Coordinator and anyone expected to use a pesticide at a school site must complete training.
-The IPM Coordinator and technicians had completed the HSA training as part of their employment requirements.
+The IPM Coordinator and technicians had completed the HSA training as part their employment requirements.
 I verified the information when I interviewed the senior pesticide technicians during my inspections on the maintenance districts.

 I also verified LAUSD’s compliance with some aspects of HSA with Eric Denemark, Senior Environmental Scientist with DPR’s School IPM Program, attachment # 18.